-Norman Spivey joined the School of Music faculty in 1992 and teaches singing and courses in voice pedagogy.
-In fall 2011, he and Penn State Musical Theatre voice colleagues will launch a new M.F.A. in Voice Pedagogy for Musical Theatre, the first degree of its kind.
+Norman Spivey joined the School of Music faculty in 1992, and teaches singing and courses in voice pedagogy.
+In 2012, he was awarded the College of Arts and Architecture Faculty Award for Outstanding Teaching.
+With Penn State musical theatre voice colleagues, he launched the MFA in Voice Pedagogy for Musical Theatre degree in fall 2011, the first of its kind.
 He also participates in the workshop Bel Canto/Can Belto: Learning to teach and sing for musical theatre.

-An active member of the National Association of Teachers of Singing (NATS), he has served as president of the Allegheny Mountain Chapter, governor of the Pennsylvania District, and national vice president for workshops, and currently serves on the board of the NATS Foundation and as Eastern Region governor.
-He was selected as a master teacher for the 2010 NATS Intern Program, and his writings have appeared in the Journal of Singing.
-He was recently forwarded as the candidate for NATS president-elect.
+An active member of the National Association of Teachers of Singing (NATS), he has served as president of the Allegheny Mountain Chapter, governor of the Pennsylvania District, governor of the Eastern Region, national vice-president for NATS Workshops, and as a member of the board of the NATS Foundation.
+He was selected as a Master Teacher for the 2010 NATS intern program, and his writings have appeared in the NATS Journal of Singing.
+He is the current NATS President.